Wokdsem/kInject2/README.md

 ### Declaring dependencies

-A dependency graph isn't very useful if we don't have any dependencies, let's declare our first dependency.
+A dependency graph isn't very helpful if it is empty, let's declare our first dependency.

 ```kotlin
 @Graph